aleph2c/learning_xslt_with_python/README.md

 most of your time will be spent debugging, and not learning.
 What makes this even harder, is that you have to hold a picture of multiple graphs in your head while you are trying to remember the new syntax and semantics.
 It can be challenging.

-I created this repo to learn XSLT and how it can be integrated with Python.
-It has a lazy CLI (it caches previous command inputs and uses them to minimize typing), to create an experimental environment to try the different XSLT parsers from program examples included from three training sources.

 Python does not come with a modern XSLT parser, but you can install external libraries that integrate the XSLT language into Python.
 The XSLT standard is currently at